 - Holistic therapy that teaches you strategies to stay off alcohol

 - Family therapy for members of your family affected by your addiction

 - Aftercare programs that offer long-term care and support

 Call Kemah Palms Today for Alcoholism Treatment

 Is alcoholism a disease?
 Find out more about treatment for alcoholism at Kemah Palms.
-Call us at [Direct] to set up a consultation with a treatment specialist.
+Call us today to set up a consultation with a treatment specialist.
 We want to help you get on the road to recovery.